Stephen-Tellis/home/resume.md

 A hands on experience in repairs and service of Suzuki four wheelers.

 3. `Attendee` - **Basic course in Automobile Engineering(B-CAT)** <span style="float: right; ">June – July 2015</span>
-Certification at NIE-EicherCentre for Automobile technology.
+Certification at NIE-Eicher Centre for Automobile technology.
 - Covered powertrain and control systems of a commercial vehicle with live models, in great detail.
 - Practical sessions with tear down and rebuild of a complete Eicher diesel truck engine.